russellgoyder/analemma/README.md

 ### Reference Article

 The analemma is derived from first principles in [The sundial problem from a new angle - Russell Goyder.pdf](<docs/paper/The sundial problem from a new angle - Russell Goyder.pdf>) - the latest version of a paper [originally published](https://iopscience.iop.org/article/10.1088/0143-0807/27/2/023) in the [European Journal of Physics](https://iopscience.iop.org/journal/0143-0807) in 2006.
-The LaTeX source and figures for the paper is in the [analemma repository](https://github.com/russellgoyder/analemma/docs/paper).
+The LaTeX source and figures for the paper are in the [analemma repository](https://github.com/russellgoyder/analemma/tree/main/docs/paper).

 ### Jupyter Notebooks